-2 See United Nations High Commissioner for Refugees, Expert Meeting - The Concept of Stateless Persons under International Law (Summary Conclusions), May 2010; Expert Meeting - Statelessness Determination Procedures and the Status of Stateless Persons (Summary Conclusions), December 2010
+1 See United Nations High Commissioner for Refugees, Expert Meeting - The Concept of Stateless Persons under International Law (Summary Conclusions), May 2010; Expert Meeting - Statelessness Determination Procedures and the Status of Stateless Persons (Summary Conclusions), December 2010.

-3 UN Human Rights Council, Resolution 10/13, Human rights and arbitrary deprivation of nationality, 26 March 2009, and Resolution 13/2, Human rights and arbitrary deprivation of nationality, 14 April 2010
+2 UN Human Rights Council, Resolution 10/13, Human rights and arbitrary deprivation of nationality, 26 March 2009, and Resolution 13/2, Human rights and arbitrary deprivation of nationality, 14 April 2010

-4 Ibid.
+3 Ibid.

-5 UN Human Rights Council, Human rights and arbitrary deprivation of nationality: report of the Secretary-General (A/HCR/13/34), 14 December 2009
+4 UN Human Rights Council, Human rights and arbitrary deprivation of nationality: report of the Secretary-General (A/HCR/13/34), 14 December 2009

-Organization of American States, Prevention and Reduction of Statelessness and Protection of Stateless Persons in the Americas (AG/RES.
+5 Organization of American States, Prevention and Reduction of Statelessness and Protection of Stateless Persons in the Americas (AG/RES.
 2599 (XL-O/10) 8 June 2010

-Council of Europe: Committee of Ministers, Recommendation CM/Rec (2009)13 of the Committee of Ministers to member states on the nationality of children (CM/Rec (2009)13) 9 December 2009
+6 Council of Europe: Committee of Ministers, Recommendation CM/Rec (2009)13 of the Committee of Ministers to member states on the nationality of children (CM/Rec (2009)13), 9 December 2009

-26. Over 130 staff and partners, including from other United Nations organizations, participated in regional Thematic Protection Learning Programmes on Statelessness in Africa, Asia and Europe.
+Africa, Asia and Europe.
 These programmes have been designed specifically to catalyze operational response and have contributed to an increased level of activity in these regions.